sakethpathike/Linkora/README.md

 - Quickly find and sort through your links and folders.
 - Import and export your data.
 - Linkora automatically recognizes images and titles when available.
-- Customize your home screen by adding any folders you want to the **_Shelf_**, making it easy to access the most important ones.
+- Customize your home screen by adding any folders you want to the **_Shelf_**, making accessing the most important ones easy.

 ## Screenshots